sotto97/my_page/README.md

 # My page
-## This repository file is introduction myself.
-This isn't deproy yet.
+## This repository file is introduction myself, it isn't deproy yet.